FiveAngstromLLP/dncs/README.md

 DNCS 1.0 is an Enhanced Conformational Sampling tool using digital nets.
 It provides both a command-line interface and Python bindings for generating and analyzing molecular conformations.

-If you use DNCS in your research, please cite:

 ## Prerequisites